TheHadiAhmadi/TestTestCMS/docs/Page.md

 #### Requirement:
 ShopSmart needs to create distinct product pages for each item, with the ability to customize content, images, and layout to enhance the user experience and drive sales.
 #### Solution
-FluentCMS provides a robust solution for ShopSmart's requirement to create distinct product pages with customized content, images, and layout:
+TestTestCMS provides a robust solution for ShopSmart's requirement to create distinct product pages with customized content, images, and layout:

 * Dynamic Page Templates: Use pre-defined product page templates that can be customized to fit different product categories.
 * Rich Media Support: Easily upload and integrate high-quality images and videos to showcase product features.